yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 object status moves to `processing` and the twin ACME protocol instance is initiated on the IdO-CA side.

-The Order object created by the IdO in its request to the ACME Server:
+The request object created by the IdO:

 - MUST copy the identifiers sent by the NDC;
 - MUST strip the `delegation` attribute;
-- MUST carry a copy of the `auto-renewal` object sent by the NDC and augment it with an `allow-certificate-get` attribute set to true.
+- MUST carry a copy of the `auto-renewal` object sent by the NDC.

-When the validation of the identifiers has been successfully completed and the certificate has been issued by the CA, the IdO:
+When the identifiers authorization has been successfully completed and the certificate has been issued by the CA, the IdO:

 - MUST move its Order resource status to `valid`;